Stefan Ackerie: Career

 He owns a chain of approximately 50 hairdressing salons throughout Queensland and New South Wales.
 He previously owned a Brisbane restaurant Jo Jo's, which opened above the Queen Street Mall in the 1970s and became widely considered an important social establishment.
-In 2019, it relocatex to Melbourne Street, South Brisbane, before closing down.
+In 2019, it relocated to Melbourne Street, South Brisbane, before closing down.
 He also previously owned Stefan's Boating World in Coomera on the Gold Coast, Queensland.

 Stefan's Brisbane headquarters was previously located in South Brisbane, underneath the Skyneedle, a landmark which Stefan saved from being moved overseas after World Expo '88.
 When the Milton Tennis Centre was demolished circa 1999, Stefan rescued the 7 m tennis racquet icon (based on the Aldila brand) erected there (he had sponsored the Queensland Tennis Open competition at that site).
 In June 2014, it was re-erected over the Frew Park tennis facility, which replaced the Milton Tennis Centre.